Blender allows you to save you own .blend file to use on startup.

 For more details checkout the project's Wiki.

-For previous Blender versions, you can install the legacy version.
+For Blender versions <4.2 you can refer to the legacy version instead.

 Tested on all LTS versions from 2.83 to 3.6 (remember to use compatible templates).